turingschool/backend-curriculum-site/module1/lessons/number_systems.markdown

 ## Learning Goals
 * identify common number systems used in programming

+## Vocabulary
+* Binary
+* Hexadecimal
+* Base-#

+## WarmUp
+* Deconstruct the number 134.
+What does the 1 mean?
+What does the 3 mean?
+What does the 4 mean?
+* What is the significance of increasing the digits in a number?
+Why do we go from single digit at 9 to double digit at 10?

+## Introduction
 Do you know how to count?

 There's more than one way of counting.
 You're most familiar with the base-10 number system.
 In this session we'll work to:

 * better understand base-10 (decimal)
 * explain and explore base-2 (binary)